 How do doctors diagnose it?
 You can diagnose yourself by examining your symptoms and performing stretch tests.

 How do doctors treat it?
 Some cases require little more than stretching and wrapping the elbow.
-But a person can receive PRP or stem cell therapy.
+But a person can receive PRP.

 Don’t wait around with a throbbing elbow.
 RejuvenateYourHealth serves the Allentown area.
 Contact us today.